smnookin/smnookin.github.io/_posts/2013-10-28-on-us-japan-relations.md

 My name is 美亜 (Mia).
 In Japanese, 美 means America and 亜 means Asia.
 My parents chose these characters because my mother is Japanese and my father is American.
 But my interest in these two countries goes beyond my name and heritage.
 I  believe that my generation can shape this relationship for decades to come.

-Earlier this month I attended the US-Japan Council Conference hosted by the US-Japan council (USJC) in Washington D.C.
-USJC is a non-profit organization that strives to strengthen US-Japan relations.
-The theme for this year’s conference was Risk, Reward, and Innovation: Opportunities for the United States and Japan”.
+Earlier this month I attended a conference hosted by the US-Japan council (USJC) in Washington D.C.
+The conference focused on strengthening the relationship between the two countires.

 Though the relationship between the US and Japan tend to be strong, Japan’s slowing economy and a “pivot to Asia” has increased interest in other East Asian countries, but has consequently decreased interest in Japan.